Oracle Backend for Microservices and AI

 How to have metrics collected for your applications

-When you deploy an application with Oracle Backend for Spring Boot and Microservices CLI or Visual Code Extension, provided you included the Eureka Discovery Client and Actuator in your application, Prometheus will automatically find your application (using the service registry) and start collecting metrics.
+When you deploy an application with Oracle Backend for Microservices and AI CLI or Visual Code Extension, provided you included the Eureka Discovery Client and Actuator in your application, Prometheus will automatically find your application (using the service registry) and start collecting metrics.
 These metrics will be included in both the Spring Boot Observability dashboard and the Spring Boot Statistic dashboard automatically.

 To include the Eureka Discovery client in your application, add the following dependencies to your Maven POM or equivalent: